decentral1se/tasty-discover/README.md

 # Example Project

-Please see the [test directory for this package] so see a fully configured example.
+See the [testing for this package] for a fully configured example.

-[test directory for this package]: https://github.com/lwm/tasty-discover/tree/master/test
+[testing for this package]: https://github.com/lwm/tasty-discover/tree/master/test

 # Change Log